-•diff_extnames: If the two HDUs have different EXTNAME values, this contains a 2-tuple of the different extension names.

-•diff_extvers: If the two HDUS have different EXTVER values, this contains a 2-tuple of the different extension versions.

-•diff_extlevels: If the two HDUs have different EXTLEVEL values, this contains a 2-tuple of the different extension levels.

-•diff_extension_types: If the two HDUs have different XTENSION values, this contains a 2-tuple of the different extension types.

-•diff_headers: Contains a HeaderDiff object for the headers of the two HDUs.
-This will always contain an object-it may be determined whether the headers are different through diff_headers.identical.

-•diff_data: Contains either a ImageDataDiff, TableDataDiff, or RawDataDiff as appropriate for the data in the HDUs, and only if the two HDUs have non-empty data of the same type (RawDataDiff is used for HDUs containing non-empty data of an indeterminate type).
+- diff_extnames: If the two HDUs have different EXTNAME values, this contains a 2-tuple of the different extension names. - diff_extvers: If the two HDUS have different EXTVER values, this contains a 2-tuple of the different extension versions. - diff_extlevels: If the two HDUs have different EXTLEVEL values, this contains a 2-tuple of the different extension levels. - diff_extension_types: If the two HDUs have different XTENSION values, this contains a 2-tuple of the different extension types. - diff_headers: Contains a HeaderDiff object for the headers of the two HDUs.
+This will always contain an object-it may be determined whether the headers are different through diff_headers. identical. - diff_data: Contains either a ImageDataDiff, TableDataDiff, or RawDataDiff as appropriate for the data in the HDUs, and only if the two HDUs have non-empty data of the same type (RawDataDiff is used for HDUs containing non-empty data of an indeterminate type).

-Returns a new Diff object of a specifc subclass from an existing diff object, passing on the values for any arguments they share in common (such as ignore_keywords).
+Returns a new Diff object of a specific subclass from an existing diff object, passing on the values for any arguments they share in common (such as ignore_keywords).

 '''

+from pyfits import HDUList, Header, FITSDiff

+hdul1, hdul2 = HDUList(), HDUList()

+headera, headerb = Header(), Header()

-fd = FITSDiff('a.fits', 'b.fits', ignore_keywords=[''])
+fd = FITSDiff(hdul1, hdul2, ignore_keywords=[''])

-hd = HeaderDiff.fromdiff(fd, header_a, header_b)
+hd = HeaderDiff.fromdiff(fd, headera, headerb)

-hd.ignore_keywords
+list(hd.ignore_keywords)

 ['']

 '''